This early hands-on book matters less as a map of today's stack and more as a snapshot of the first real engineering skeleton around GPT applications.

 Recommended companion reading

-To keep this topic current, pair the book with newer materials on evaluation, guardrails, context engineering, and agent workflow design.
+To keep the topic current, pair the book with newer materials on evaluation, guardrails, context engineering, and agent patterns.

 Foundational references used in this learning path: GPT / Generative pre-trained transformer and Attention Is All You Need.

-For prompt safety in production systems, add current controls from OWASP LLM Top 10.
+For prompt safety in real systems, add current controls from OWASP LLM Top 10.

 Related chapters